Unleash/unleash/website/docs/how-to/how-to-add-sso-google.md

 ---
-id: sso-google
 title: '[Deprecated] How to add SSO with Google'
 ---

 > Single Sign-on via the Google Authenticator provider is deprecated.
-We recommend using [OpenID Connect](./sso-open-id-connect.md) instead.
+We recommend using [OpenID Connect](./how-to-add-sso-open-id-connect.md) instead.

 ## Introduction {#introduction}

 In this guide we will do a deep dive on the Single-Sign-On (SSO) using Google Authentication.
-Unleash supports other identity providers and protocols, have a look at [all available Single-Sign-On options](./sso.md)
+Unleash supports other identity providers and protocols, have a look at [all available Single-Sign-On options](../advanced/sso.md)

 ## Basic configuration